liximomo/vscode-sftp/README.md

 * multiple config

 ## Usage
 1. `Ctrl+Shift+P` on Windows/Linux open command palette, run `SFTP: config` command.
- 2. use commnad on editor context menu or explorer context menu.
+2. Run commnad on editor context menu or explorer context menu.

+*Note* ：A commnad must run with a target(file or directory).
+When Running command within command palette will result in target be workspace root.

 ### Command
 | Command              | describe                                    |